vikipretium/Budget-app/README.md

 # Budget App

-> The Ruby on Rails capstone project is about building a mobile web application where you can manage your budget: you have a list of transactions associated with a category, so that you can see how much money you spent and on what.
+> The project is about building a mobile web application where you can manage your budget: you have a list of transactions associated with a category, so that you can see how much money you spent and on what.
 You will create a Ruby on Rails application that allows the user to: register and log in, so that the data is private to them. introduce new transactions associated with a category. see the money spent on each category.

 ## Run the project